2.Definition of Job Share

 b) Applications from existing employees to job share their existing post.

 There may be current full-time employees who wish to reduce their hours of work by sharing their job.
 These may include, employees returning from maternity leave or adoption leave, employees approaching retirement, employees wishing to undertake part-time study, employees caring for dependants, employees who may, due to a disability, now wish to work on a part-time basis.
 The legal rights of women returning from maternity leave should be recognised.

 Applications from an existing employee to job share should be made in writing to the Head of School/Department who should consult with their designated HR Advisor.

 Prospective job sharers will be required to give at least 3 months notice to the University so that sufficient time is allowed to assess the suitability of a post for job sharing and where appropriate to recruit a partner.

 Applications from employees whilst on maternity leave should be forwarded to the Head of School/Department as soon as reasonably practicable and normally no later than 3 months before the expected date of return to work to ensure that the Head of School/Department has sufficient time to consider the request and make appropriate arrangements

 The Head of School/Department will determine whether a post is suitable for job share and should reply in writing to the job share applicant within 4 weeks of the date of the application being received.
-If the Head of School/Department believes that the post is not suitable for job share, he/she will be required to provide a written report to Personnel Services stating the reasons.
+If the Head of School/Department believes that the post is not suitable for job share, he/she will be required to provide a written report to Human Resources stating the reasons.
 The job share applicant will be kept informed of the progress of their application to the job share and be involved in the consultation process.